CletusTheAnalyst/TitanicDataAnalysis/README.md

 # TitanicDataAnalysis
-Analysis of the Survived and Not Survived passengers that were on the Titanic Data collection and cleaning
+Analysis of the Survived and Not Survived passengers of the Titanic

+Data collection and cleaning

 Exploratory Data Analysis (EDA)